Belize Liveaboard Diving

 Turneffe Reef Atoll

-The Elbow is the most popular dive site here with groups of up to 50 majestic spotted eagle rays often sighted to put a smile on the most world weary of divers faces.
-Other sites include the Aquarium, a great place for underwater photographers, and the wreck of the Sayonara.
+The Elbow is the most popular dive site here with schools of spawning fish congregating in vast numbers off the wall.
+The sight of a slowly swirling wall of large fish is enough to put a smile on the most world weary of divers faces.
+Other sites include the Front Porch, a great place for underwater photographers to snap pictures of Turneffe's endemic spotted toadfish.

 For more detailed information, visit our Turneffe Reef website section.

 Visit our dive cruises section to explore your options for liveaboard diving in Belize.

 You can dive Belize all year round.
 April to June is the period generally regarded as the peak holiday season for divers.
 June to November is the rainy season but more than a short squall of rain is rare; it rains less offshore at the atolls than on the Belize mainland.
 Visibility is best in dry season when it can exceed 130 feet (40m), but it can drop to around 50-70 feet (15-20m) in rainy season.
 Water temperature hardly ever falls below 27°C (79F) and reaches a high of 29°C (85F) from August to October.

 Northerly winds blow between November and February making surface conditions choppy at dive sites on the west of the atolls.
 During the rest of the year easterly trade winds blow bringing swells to the sites on the eastern and southern sides.
 The liveaboard boats simply switch to the leeward sides of the atolls when strong winds are blowing.

 Turneffe Atoll in particular is a favoured spot for fish to spawn.
 From January to July different fish species aggregate in vast numbers on the reefs, especially at The Elbow.
 Turtles nest at both Lighthouse and Turneffe atolls.
 June to November is when they nest at Lighthouse and July/August is the time you will see more loggerheads in the water at Turneffe.